PKUGaoGroup/DSDP/README.md

 The source code is available on Linux systems (tested on Ubuntu 20.04, 22.04) .

 NVCC is required for compilation, please install [Cuda Toolkit](https://developer.nvidia.com/cuda-toolkit) and make sure it is in the system path.
-Its version would need to be compatible with `g++` and `torch`.
+Cuda version would need to be compatible with `g++` and `torch`.

 Please set up the python environment by [Anaconda](https://docs.anaconda.com/anaconda/install/index.html).